-7. Enroll in the KDP select program, making sure your book is available exclusively to Amazon (or they won’t pay your royalties!).
-Enrolment is by clicking one button.
+Enroll in the KDP Select program making sure your book is available exclusively to Amazon (or they won’t pay your royalties!).
+Enrollment is by clicking one button.
 Make sure to set a promotion day to see the effect of free downloads on your paid sales.

 If your book is borrowed by KDP members, you’ll also receive a share of the borrowed royalty pie.
 (For me, this is so minute as to not be relevant – yet.)